is Paint Protection Film (PPF)?

 it is genuine paint protection film from an authorized

 2) Compare coverage.
-Low cost patterns are often cheaper
+Low cost patterns are often less expensive

 because they are designed to fit on a smaller amount of film by